Revolt of the Altishahr Khojas: Surrender of the Dzungars

 In the first lunar month of 1755, two units of the Qing army, each consisting of 25,000 men carrying two months' of rations per man, entered Dzungaria from two different directions to destroy Dawachi's army and retake the territory.
-The Northern Route Army under commander Ban Di comprised Border Pacifying Vice-general of the Left Wing Amursana, Amban Sebutangbalezhu'er and Mukden Commander Alantai while Border Pacifying Vice-general of the Right Wing Salar 薩喇勒 and Minister of the Interior (內大臣) Erong'an (鄂容安) formed the Western Route Army with the West Pacifying General (定西將軍 (Dìngxī jiāngjūn)) Yong Chang in command.
-The two armies linked up at Boluotala (博羅塔拉; now the Bortala Mongol Autonomous Prefecture).
-During the subsequent march, Abagasi and Hadan among others surrendered to the Qing forces.
+The Northern Route Army under commander Bandi comprised Border Pacifying Vice-general of the Left Wing Amursana, Amban Sebtenbaljur and Mukden Commander Alantai while Border Pacifying Vice-general of the Right Wing Saral and Minister of the Interior (內大臣) Oyonggo formed the Western Route Army with the West Pacifying General (定西將軍 (Dìngxī jiāngjūn)) Yong Chang in command.
+The two armies linked up at Bortala; now the Bortala Mongol Autonomous Prefecture).
+During the subsequent march, Abagas and Khatan among others surrendered to the Qing forces.

-On 8 April 1755, Buranidun surrendered to Salar's Western Route Army saying "At the time of Galdan Tseren, my father was imprisoned and thus far I have not been released.
-I will bring perhaps 30 of my households to surrender to the emperor and become his servants" Not long afterwards, the Younger Khoja, Hojijan, surrendered to Ban Di with Hadan.
+On 8 April 1755, Burhān ud-Dīn surrendered to Saral's Western Route Army saying "At the time of Galdan Tseren, my father was imprisoned and thus far I have not been released.
+I will bring perhaps 30 of my households to surrender to the emperor and become his servants" Not long afterwards, the Younger Khoja, Khwāja-i Jahān, surrendered to Bandi with Khatan.

 In May, Qing forces entered Huocheng County in Ili.
-Ban Di planned to send Buranidun to Beijing for presentation to the emperor while Hojijan would be kept in Ili in the care of the nomadic Muslim Taranchi.
+Bandi planned to send Burhān ud-Dīn to Beijing for presentation to the emperor while Khwāja-i Jahān would be kept in Ili in the care of the nomadic Muslim Taranchi.

-The Us Beg Khojis (霍集斯 (Huò jísī)) received orders from Ban Di to establish sentry posts on the mountain passes into the Tarim Basin.
+The Us Beg Khojis received orders from Bandi to establish sentry posts on the mountain passes into the Tarim Basin.
 When a further order to prepare for war arrived, Khojis' troops hid in the woods while his younger brother was dispatched to take wine and horses to Davachi—who when he arrived was seized along with his men and his son Lobja.
 The prisoners were then escorted under guard to the Qing barracks by Khojis and 200 of his men.
 Dawachi's capture effectively marked the end of the Dzungar Khanate.

 At the same time, Kashgar Black Mountain Khoja Yusuf (second son of Daniyal) marched north.
-Aksu's Hakim Beg Abd-Qwabu (Khojis' elder brother) suggested to Ban Di that the Qing Army send an emissary along with them during the transport of the Khoja brothers to Kashgar.
+Aksu's Hakim Beg Abd-Qwabu (Khojis' elder brother) suggested to Bandi that the Qing Army send an emissary along with them during the transport of the Khoja brothers to Kashgar.
 Abodouguabo further announced his appointment as ruler of the area at the behest of Qianlong.
-As a result, Ban Di dispatched the Imperial Bodyguard, Tuoluntai (托倫泰), and Khojis as protective escort on the journey south to Kashgar and Yarkand.
-Hojijan was to remain in Ili to supervise of Khojis' clan.
+As a result, Bandi dispatched the Imperial Bodyguard, Dolondai, and Khojis as protective escort on the journey south to Kashgar and Yarkand.
+Khwāja-i Jahān was to remain in Ili to supervise of Khojis' clan.
 Troops would gather at Uqturpan County to defeat the northern Black Mountain Khoja then head south.
 Once in Kashgar Hakim Beg would take the surrender of the city.
-Although Xinjiang's Black Mountain Khoja leader Jihan Khoja (和卓加罕), also known as Yaqub, and Yusuf's eldest brother, put up a fierce defence of Kashgar until he was finally killed.
+Although Xinjiang's Black Mountain Khoja leader Jihan Khoja (加罕和卓), also known as Yaqub, and Yusuf's eldest brother, put up a fierce defence of Kashgar until he was finally killed.